PORTABLE XLS PRINTER for Microsoft Excel

 This utility is a COM add-in or add-in (.xla) programmed in Microsoft® Visual Basic® for Application (VBA) that makes it possible to generate an XLS (or XLSX) file from a sheet in an another XL file opened in Microsoft Excel® that summarizes only the printable data in the set print area.
 The generated XLS and the original look the same in print as they do on the screen, but the generated XLS is more portable, because it contains only the data necessary to produce the print-out.
 And, like any other file, you can email or transfer it using a CD, DVD, USB drive, or network connection.
 It is also easy to share, because you can view it on any computer or cloud computing environment with a recent XLS viewer installed, even if the same Excel version used to create the original XL file is unavailable, avoiding the complications of formulas, filters, links, macros, etc. This solution also avoids the unnecessary sending of copyrighted data or data hidden or filtered in the original XL file that may require privacy as a whole.

-Portable XLS generation is similar to PDF generation, but dealing with a spreadsheet offers some advantages:
+The impression here to a Portable XLS is similar to printing to a PDF, but with some advantages:

 - Programs able to visualize basic XLS files are more widely installed than PDF viewers.